rockero-cz/rockero-wiki/en/architecture.md

 ## Best practices

-- Don’t put advanced code logic inside, only use them for data returning or resolving actions.
-- When you need an extra method in the resource, you should put it inside the resource controller and register a separate route.
+- Keep controller methods thin.
+  - They should not contain huge business logic.
+  - They are mainly responsible for one thing - returning a response.
+- For `CRUD` operations you should use [resource controllers](https://laravel.com/docs/controllers#resource-controllers)

 ## Types